devmeto5/Qr-Mouse-Control/README.md

 # Mouse Control via QR Code - Step-by-Step Instructions

-This README provides detailed instructions on how to set up and use a script that allows you to control your computer's mouse using your phone by scanning a QR code.
+This README provides detailed instructions on how to set up and use a script that allows you to control your computer's mouse using your phone by scanning a QR code

 ## Requirements